KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Code

+During the development I heavly relied on the Data Centric Development course material, more specifically I used many solutions I learned from the the Task Manager and Thorin and company projects.

+Another important source was the Materialize style library which I found easy to work with and I was very happy with the result.

+I watched tutorial videos such as the [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) Youtube channel and the following source: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.

+I also used the [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/quickstart/#accessing-request-data) when doing my research.

 ### Content and Media

-The user's names and images are from the following website: https://familyguy.fandom.com/wiki/Family_Guy:_The_Top_20_Characters
+The user's names and city hall image are from the [Family Guy fanpage](https://familyguy.fandom.com/wiki/Family_Guy:_The_Top_20_Characters)
+Images from Freepik.com and Icons8.com.

 ## Acknowledgements

 Many thanks to my Mentor Guido Cecilio Garcia Bernal for offering guidance and constructive crticism.
 Similarly, the Tutors at Code Institue were a big help when I got stuck in the process.
+Also a big thanks to the Slack community who helped me brainstorm when I needed it.

 ## Disclaimer

-The page has been created for educational purpose, not for commercial use.
+The page has been created for educational purpose only, not for commercial use.

-### Acknowledgements